gameblabla/CSE2/README.md

 ## Licensing

 Being a decompilation, the majority of the code in this project belongs to Daisuke "Pixel" Amaya - not us.
-We've yet to agree on a license for our own code.
+We've yet to agree on a licence for our own code.